 The M.S.
-Forensic Science degree is a research-oriented, thesis-required graduate degree program.
-Students must complete a minimum of 33 hours of graduate level work, including a core of 15 hours, 6 hours of thesis research and a minimum of 12 hours of electives in their major area.
+Forensic Science degree and the M.S.
+Forensic Science-Biology/Chemistry degree are research-oriented, thesis-required graduate degree programs.
+Students must complete a minimum of 36 hours of graduate level work including required core courses, electives, and 6 hours of thesis research in their major area.

 2. Academic Standards.
 Meet the following course work standards: (a) Overall GPA of 3.00 or higher; (b) no more than 6 hours of "C;" and, (c) no more than six advisor-approved hours from traditional correspondence courses.